Mira, Royal Detective: Release

 It premiered on Disney Junior in the United States on March 20, 2020, while it premiered in India on March 22.
 The show had its first international debut in Canada on March 22.
 It premiered in South Korea on April 29.
 The following month, on May 24, it premiered on Disney+ Hotstar Premium.
-It premiered in Disney Junior Asia & Hong Kong on July 3, 2020.
-(Also known as the final program before closing on October 1, 2021.)
+It premiered on Disney Junior Asia & Hong Kong on July 3, 2020 (also known as the final program before closing on October 1, 2021).)
 It premiered in Brazil on July 20, 2020.
 Later that year, it premiered in Israel on October 2 with Hebrew dubbing, and in Spain and Poland on November 9.
-It premiered in United Kingdom, Ireland and Italy on Disney+ on April 2, 2021.
-It will premiere in France and Netherlands in 2022.
+It premiered in the United Kingdom, Ireland and Italy on Disney+ on April 2, 2021.
+It premiered in France and the Netherlands in 2022.

-From May 2 to June 20, four specials which celebrate music and dancing from Bollywood will be presented on Disney Junior, consisting of the third and final season of Mira, Royal Detective.
+From May 2 to June 20, four specials which celebrate music and dancing from Bollywood were presented on Disney Junior, consisting of the last four episodes of the second and final season of Mira, Royal Detective.